samus-io/tablab-steps/steps/f0MqiDyWAN7gFMB6Sjaukoiul92fQ0fEOHm/en/README.md

 #### Use asynchronous error handling

 * Ensure that asynchronous operations have proper error handling.
 For example, use `async/await` with `try-catch` blocks in Node.js.
-* Asynchronous error handling in JavaScript involves managing errors that occur in code executed asynchronously, such as operations involving `callbacks`, `Promises`, or the `async/await` syntax.
+* Asynchronous error handling involves managing errors that occur in code executed asynchronously, such as operations involving `callbacks`, `Promise`, or the `async/await` syntax.
-* Using `try-catch` blocks in `async` functions is like putting a safety net around the risky parts of the code.
+* Using `try-catch` blocks in asynchronous functions is like putting a safety net around the risky parts of the code.
 This prevents errors from causing the entire program to crash.

-#### Actively Log meaningful error messages
+#### Actively log meaningful error messages

 * Log errors to a secure location without exposing them to users.
 Ensure logs do not contain sensitive information.
 * For example, use logging libraries to store error logs securely and monitor them regularly.